yclas/documentation/how-to-create-custom-fields.md

 ### Tricks

 + [EU VAT](http://docs.yclas.com/eu-vat/): Include VAT to the orders
-+ [How to publish an ad with a different contact email](http://docs.yclas.com/how-to-publish-different-contact-email/): Publisher can be contacted on a different email that his account email address
++ [How to publish an ad with a different contact email](http://docs.yclas.com/how-to-publish-different-contact-email/): Publisher can be contacted on a different email than his account email address
 + [PayPal email for sellers](http://docs.yclas.com/paypal-email-for-sellers/): Sellers can specify the PayPal email address
 + [How to use shipping custom field](http://docs.yclas.com/use-shipping-custom-field/): Let sellers add the shipping cost to the price of their products
 + [Buyer Instructions](http://docs.yclas.com/buyer-instructions/): Sellers have the option to enter a text that will be attached to the email sent to buyers after they purchase their product